 touch command, the

-mkdir command allows us to create empty directories.
+mkdir command allows you to create empty directories.

-For instance, to create a directory within our home directory called
+For instance, to create a directory within your home directory called

 test directory called